civil-society-dev/civilsociety.dev/content/learning/git/index.md

 title: "Git: Distributed Version Control for Digital Independence"
 date: 2025-01-15
 featureImageCaption: Author unknown. (https://commons.wikimedia.org/wiki/File:Linus-Torvalds.jpeg), “Linus Torvalds”, https://creativecommons.org/licenses/by-sa/3.0/legalcode
-summary: "Git is more than just a version control system; it embodies principles of decentralization, resilience, and user sovereignty.
+summary: "Git is more than just a version control system; it embodies principles of decentralization, resilience, and user self-determination.
 This article explores how Git's distributed architecture aligns with the values of civil society organizations, enabling them to maintain control over their digital infrastructure."
 ---

 ## Introduction

 Version control systems are the backbone of modern software development, enabling collaboration, preserving history, and managing complexity.
-Among these tools, Git stands apart—not just as the most widely used version control system, but as a technology that fundamentally aligns with principles of decentralization, resilience, and user sovereignty.
+Among these tools, Git stands apart—not just as the most widely used version control system, but as a technology that fundamentally aligns with principles of decentralization, resilience, and user self-determination.

 For civil society organizations, Git represents much more than a development tool.
 It embodies a different way of thinking about collaboration—one based on distributed trust, transparent history, and resilience against centralized control.
-In this article, we explore what Git is, how it works, and why its approach to distributed collaboration matters for organizations committed to digital sovereignty.
+In this article, we explore what Git is, how it works, and why its approach to distributed collaboration matters for organizations committed to digital self-determination.

 ## What Is Git?